lsst-dm/dmtn-091/index.rst

     * `Cycle S17 HSC PDR1 Processing <https://confluence.lsstcorp.org/display/DM/S17B+HSC+PDR1+reprocessing>`_
     * `Cycle S18 HSC PDR1 Processing <https://confluence.lsstcorp.org/display/DM/S18+HSC+PDR1+reprocessing/>`_

   The HSC Public Data Release 2 (PDR2) dataset was released by HSC in the Summer of 2019.
-This dataset has been copied to NCSA and is now available at `/datasets/hsc/raw/ssp_pdr2`.
+This dataset is being copied to NCSA and will be available at `/datasets/hsc/raw/ssp_pdr2`.
+PDR2
+     * Contains 5654 visits in 7 bands (grizy plus two narrow-band filters)
+     * Covers 119 tracts
+     * Data from 3 survey tiers: WIDE, DEEP, UDEEP
+     * Is 13 times larger that RC2.
+     * Takes 80,000 core hours.
+80% of this is spent in the full multiband processing.

      It is appropriate for DRP and for AP testing and performance monitoring.
 As with PDR1, PDR2 is similarly a LARGE dataset.

 DESIRED DATASETS
 ================